Ezploisite/Decider-CISA-INSTALLER.sh/README.md

 E-mail: lorenzoalbanofontanot@gmail.com
 ```

-Alternatively, you can request the Ttakedown of the repository by contacting Ezploisite on this Github profile.
+Alternatively, you can request the Takedown of the repository by contacting Ezploisite on his Github profile.

 ## Terms of use